Featured Homes & Communities

 According to a June 2013 employment outlook report published by the ManpowerGroup, the Phoenix/Scottsdale/Mesa job market is expected to be one of the strongest in the nation in terms of hiring.
 Employers can find a large, talented workforce here.

-Of note are the award-winning group of Scottsdale Healthcare Hospitals that have locations in Downtown Scottsdale, Central Scottsdale and North Scottsdale.
+Of note are the award-winning group of Scottsdale Healthcare Hospitals (now HonorHealth Hospitals) that have locations in Downtown Scottsdale, Central Scottsdale and North Scottsdale.

 Scottsdale is also home to the world-renowned Mayo Clinic, with two Scottsdale locations offering top-notch medical care.